suzkey/object-tracking-cam/README.md

-Object tracking with OpenCV and TensorFlow.
+Object tracking with OpenCV and TensorFlow, and serve it on the web.

 ## getting start with pipenv
 ```console